-Draw attention to entrepreneurship and support an entrepreneur any way you can.
+Draw attention to entrepreneurship and support an entrepreneur in any way you can.

-November 24: Thanksgiving Day #Thanksgiving (Fourth Thursday of November)
+November 24: Thanksgiving Day #Thanksgiving (Fourth Thursday in November)

-One of the biggest national holidays in the US, and celebrated by Americans all over the world, Thanksgiving day is about giving thanks and gratitude.
+One of the biggest national holidays in the US, and celebrated by Americans all over the world, Thanksgiving day is about expressing gratitude.

-Throw a big Thanksgiving giveaway or simply share a post with a few reasons why you’re thankful and grateful.
+Throw a big Thanksgiving giveaway or simply share a post with a few reasons why you’re thankful.